 Choose One Core Motivational Word and Add to It

 In my opinion, this is the best of both worlds when it comes to choosing and using my word of the year.
-I tried this in 2019 and may do it again in 2020.

 How does it work?

 You still choose one main word for the entire year.
 This is your core word.